Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Introduction

 \subsubsection{Acknowledgments}

 The authors thank Domingo Toledo for describing how Simpson's work leads to Theorem~\ref{thm:SRht} and Olivier Biquard for correspondence about the nonuniform case.
-We thank Bruno Klingler for explaining the relationship to his conjecture discussed in the introduction and to Venkataramana, Nicolas Bergeron, and Emmanuel Ullmo for insightful conversations.
-We also thank Jean Lecureaux and Beatrice Pozzetti for conversations related to the proof of Theorem~\ref{thm:SR}\eqref{thm:SRpun1}.
+We thank Bruno Klingler for explaining the relationship to his conjecture discussed in the introduction, Ian Agol for pointing out Theorem \ref{thm:notTG} and Venkataramana, Nicolas Bergeron, and Emmanuel Ullmo for insightful conversations.
+We also thank Jean L\'ecureux and Beatrice Pozzetti for conversations related to the proof of Theorem~\ref{thm:SR}\eqref{thm:SRpun1}.
+It is a pleasure to thank Baldi and Ullmo for having explained their approach to us and for various conversations around Hodge Theory.
+We are grateful to the referees for the constructive comments and recommendations which improved the quality of our exposition.

 Bader was supported by the ISF Moked 713510 grant number 2919/19.
 Fisher was supported by NSF DMS-1906107.
-Stover was supported by Grant Number 523197 from the Simons Foundation/SFARI and NSF DMS-1906088.
+Miller was supported by NSF DMS-2005438/2300370.
+Stover was supported by Grant Number 523197 from the Simons Foundation/SFARI and Grants DMS-1906088, DMS-2203555 from the National Science Foundation.